kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/openobserve.md

 ### stream (string, optional) {#openobserveoutput-stream}

-Name of the stream in Openobserve.
+Name of the stream in OpenObserve.